ORiveraJr84/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+.forEach & .map are very similar.
+Each allows you to do something to each element of an array.
+The key difference is in the way that map returns a new array without altering the original array.

 2. Explain the difference between a callback and a higher order function.

+A callback is a parameter that is passed in as an argument for a higher order function.
+The higher order function is a parent function to the callback function that gets passed inside of it.

 3. What is closure?

+Closure describes the full loop and closes the circle between when the variable is declared and when it's used.
+Closure encompasses the scope in which a variable is used.

 4. Describe the four rules of the 'this' keyword.

+   A. - This referes to the object that currently invokes it in the case where a constructor function is used.
+   B. - This referes to the window when invokes in the global scope.
+   C. - This referes to the object the precedes the dot in a methods invocation call.
+   D. - When using call or apply, this is explicity defined by the object that's being called or applied to.

 5. Why do we need super() in an extended class?